 Even though I am writing the "if" condition with "true" which makes the "else" statement useless, but this should work as intended.
 (Just render the "true" statement.)

-Updated by rafaelfranca (Rafael França) almost 3 years ago
+Updated by rafaelfranca (Rafael França) about 3 years ago

 Minimal reproduction steps.

 code = <<~CODE module ApplicationHelper def broken_helper_in_application_helper if true else link_to 'somewhere', some_view_path(foo: 'false') end end end CODE RubyVM::InstructionSequence.compile(code).to_binary

-Updated by ujihisa (Tatsuhiro Ujihisa) almost 3 years ago
+Updated by ujihisa (Tatsuhiro Ujihisa) about 3 years ago

 I'm not sure if it's going to be backported to current stable version 2.5 but let me clarify couple things just in case for future.